-In last week’s post I offered tips for handling various kinds of “impossible” questions, but now let’s take a closer look at answering questions about negatives.
+In last week’s post I offered tips for handling various kinds of “impossible” questions, but now let’s take a closer look at answering interview questions about negative feedback or negative qualities about yourself.

 But here’s the good news: these questions can also be opportunities to demonstrate strengths such as transparency, resilience, and the wisdom you’ve gained from experience.